 In the days before Radio Caroline....

 As we all know Radio Caroline was the first offshore radio station to be based off the coast of Britain.
-But it is less well known that there was another ship that beamed programmes into the UK even earlier and two other projects that attempted to launch offshore stations.
+But it is less well known that there was another ship that beamed programmes into the UK some years before and two other earlier attempts to launch offshore stations.

 1960-1962

 Radio Veronica's ship CNBC The Dutch station Radio Veronica launched, off Holland, in April 1960.
 Although it quickly won widespread support, it was not an immediate financial success.
 In an effort to win a larger audience, and attract more advertising, English-language programmes began under the name of CNBC (“the Commercial Neutral Broadcasting Company”) in late 1960.
 This service was run by Doug Stanley, a Canadian DJ who had previously worked for the British Forces Network in Germany.
 One of his colleagues from BFN, Paul Hollingdale, also presented programmes, as did another Canadian, John Michael.
 Paul Hollingdale later went on to a long career in British broadcasting, taking in the BBC, Luxembourg and local radio.
 CNBC's signal was aimed at south-east and eastern England and transmitted each morning on 192 metres.
 Radio Veronica's Dutch language programmes filled the rest of the day.
-The British advertising representative was Ross Radio Productions, a company run by John Whitney.
-Much later he was to become Capital Radio's first Managing Director and Director General of the Independent Broadcasting Authority.
+The British advertising representative was Ross Radio Productions, a company which mainly produced sponsored shows for Radio Luxembourg.
 Reception in Britain was poor and CNBC only lasted a few months.
-There are fuller accounts of the CNBC story on the mediapages.nl and Soundscapes web sites.
+There is a fuller account of the CNBC story on the mediapages.nl websites.

-GB-OK logo GB-OK One of Thompson's colleagues in the Slough project was a Canadian millionaire, Arnold Swanson.
-He had reportedly made his fortune from an involvement in the invention of the car seat belt.
+GB-OK logo GB-OK One of Thompson's colleagues in the Slough project was a Canadian, Arnold Swanson.
+It was reported at the time that he was a millionaire who had made his fortune from an involvement in the invention of the car seat belt although this story now looks unlikely.
 In early 1962 he announced he was about to launch his own station, to be called GB-OK.
 This would broadcast from the 84 year old teak lightship Lady Dixon.
 The station was to transmit on 388 metres.
 Studios were built (by Roy Barrett) in an out-house at Swanson's large Buckinghamshire home and a London sales office was set up.
 Hours of programming were recorded, presented by future offshore DJ Ed Moreno, and a glossy sales brochure was produced.
 Sadly Arnold Swanson's efforts, like John Thompson's, came to nothing.
 Roy Barrett remembers: “Mr.Swanson persuaded me to go and work for him for double the salary again.
 He had recently purchased Notley Abbey from Sir Laurence Olivier and Vivien Leigh after their marriage break up.
 We used one of the bungalows for a studio and offices.
 I built all the recording studios and interviewed a number of DJs.
 Swanson bought a Marconi 5 kilowatt transmitter from Z & I Aero Services in London.
 I never saw it assembled but it was apparently 27 foot in length.
 Although Swanson was fairly wealthy he ran into some problems with cash and was getting fed up with people ripping him off so, in the end, he decided to call it a day.
 By this time I had got married and decided to leave.”
-There is a picture of the Lady Dixon on the Offshore Radio Guide web site.
+There is a picture of the Lady Dixon here.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P